fmaussion/salem/docs/examples.rst

 Plotting
 --------

-Maps can be pimped with topographical shading, points of interest, and more:
+Maps can be embellished with topographical shading, points of interest, and more:

 .. ipython:: python